Nick2bad4u/BHBot/README.md

 ### -------------------------------------------------------------------

-### BOT IS NO LONGER ACTIVELY MAINTAINED!
+### BOT IS BACK TO BEING ACTIVELY MAINTAINED!
+###### Join [Discord](https://discord.gg/2HDmuqqq9p "Discord") to help maintain the bot or add new features!

 ### -------------------------------------------------------------------

-**WARNING:** Bot was initially made for personal use.
-It should not, but still can cause some unexpected consequences, including making purchases from mallhalla (with in-game currencies).
-Developer is not responsible for any harm the program may case.
-Use at your own risk

-(it should work fine tho, I tested it for >600 hours at this point)
+**WARNING:** The software was originally developed for private utilization.
+While it is not designed to, it may potentially lead to unforeseen outcomes, including the execution of transactions within Mallhalla using in-game currencies.

+**The developers disclaims all liability for any damages that may arise from the use of this software.
+It is advised to proceed with caution and utilize the software at your own discretion.**

+(Bot has been tested by multiple people for over 3,000 hours without issue as of 4/18/2024)

 # Installation
-Latest release can always be downloaded [here](https://sovamor.co/bhbot)
+Latest release can always be downloaded [here](https://github.com/Nick2bad4u/BHBot/releases)

-Bot _should_ auto-update as soon as any updates are released according to selected branch in settings

 # Features